danvinicius/a4d/README.md

 <img src='a4d_img.png' alt='A4D' title='A4D'>

-## Sobre
+## About
-Website de artigos sobre tecnologia feito em VueJS e consumindo a API A4d-backend via Axios.
+Technology articles website made in VueJS and consuming the A4d-backend API via axios.
 <br/>

 <div style="display: inline_block"><br>